 By the end of 1955, Elvis Presley had nearly 18 months of nonstop touring behind him and two dozen singles already under his belt, though his only hits were on the Country and Western charts.
 He was a hardworking and hard-to-categorize up-and-comer, but the next six months would make him a superstar.
 It was his debut single on RCA/Victor, his new label, which propelled Elvis to the top of the pop charts.
 But if “Heartbreak Hotel” is what made him the king of the radio and record stores during the spring of 1956, it was television that truly made him the King of Rock and Roll.
-And if any one moment might be called his coronation, it was his appearance on The Milton Berle Show on this day in 1956, when he set his guitar aside and put every part of his being into a blistering, scandalous performance of “Hound Dog.”
+And if any one moment might be called his coronation, it was his appearance on The Milton Berle Show on June 5, 1956, when he set his guitar aside and put every part of his being into a blistering, scandalous performance of “Hound Dog.”

 This was not Presley’s first television appearance, nor even his first appearance on Milton Berle.
 Between January and March 1956, Elvis made six appearances on Tommy and Jimmy Dorsey’s Stage Show, and on April 3, he appeared for the first time with Uncle Miltie.
 But every one of those appearances featured Elvis either in close-up singing a slow ballad, or full body but with his movements somewhat restricted by the acoustic guitar he was playing.
 It was on his second Milton Berle Show appearance that he put the guitar aside and America witnessed, for the very first time, the 21-year-old Elvis Presley from head to toe, gyrating his soon-to-be-famous (or infamous) pelvis.